 A deaf man with a speech impediment was brought to him.

-aside from the multitude, and put his fingers into his ears, and he spit, and
+33And he took him aside from the multitude, and put his fingers into his ears, and he spit, and touched his tongue;

 Jesus put his fingers in the man's ears, then he spit,